andrew/ultimate-awesome/README.md

 - [awesome-computational-photography](https://github.com/visionxiang/awesome-computational-photography) - A curated list of awesome resources for topics related to computational photography via deep learning, which mainly focuses on image alignment and stitching.
 - [awesome-database-testing](https://github.com/zhangysh1995/awesome-database-testing) - 数据库测试资料 This repo is a collection of resources on testing database systems.
 - [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
 Star⭐ the repo and follow me if you like what you see🤩.
-- [awesome-cobol](https://github.com/loveOSS/awesome-cobol) - A curated list of awesome Cobol frameworks, libraries and software.
-Inspired by awesome-python.
 - [awesome-sui](https://github.com/move-cn/awesome-sui) - Awesome-sui.
 - [awesome-activity-prediction](https://github.com/chinancheng/awesome-activity-prediction) - Paper list of activity prediction and related area.
 - [awesome-wifi-security](https://github.com/edelahozuah/awesome-wifi-security) - A collection of awesome resources related to 802.11 security, tools and other things .